-- Some patients may have had weight-loss surgery with a good outcome, but have now regained a sufficient amount of weight for some reason, and are in need of a “revision”.
+- Some patients may have had weight-loss surgery with a good outcome, but have now regained a sufficient amount of weight, and are in need of a “revision”.

 - Side effects of surgery, such as persistent ulcers or strictures (narrowing of the anastomosis) may indicate the need for revisional surgery.

-- A patient after some weight loss may still be morbidly obese and require a second operation.
+- After weight loss a patient may still be morbidly obese and require a second operation.

-- There may be a mechanical failure from the previous operation, such as a Lap-Band slip or problems due to gastric bypass stomach stapling’s from the 1980’s and 1990’s.
+- There may be a mechanical failure from the previous operation, such as a Lap-Band slip or problems due to gastric bypass stomach staplings from the 1980’s and 1990’s, requiring a revisional procedure.

-The best outcomes from revisional bariatric surgeries are achieved by the most experienced bariatric surgeons, those who have had experience with both laparoscopic and open surgeries.
+The best outcomes from revisional bariatric surgeries are achieved by the most experienced bariatric surgeons, those who have had experience with robotic, laparoscopic and open surgeries.
 A surgeon inadequately trained to do open procedures should not be performing revisional bariatric surgery.
-Dr. Brown has performed a significant number of both laparoscopic and open revisional surgeries.
+Dr. Brown has performed a significant number of robotic, laparoscopic and open revisional surgeries.